 Grandmothers are everything in the family structure.
 They are the backbone of the family, keeping everyone together.
 They are surrogate mothers.
 They attempt to help with everything the family needs to the best of their abilities.
 Cooking, cleaning and providing financial assistance.
 Their roles become that much more important in single parent households.
 A period where they should be relaxing and resting.
 Already having put so much time in as parents themselves, they have to come out of retirement and take the mantle again.
 The selflessness of grandmothers goes unnoticed most of the time.
 But no one ever knew Clark Kent was Superman.

 Deangelo Ty, sophomore at LPC, was raised by a single mother.
 His father left before he was born.
 He grew up very poor.
 Hand me downs were his only option for clothing.
 His family came to the U.S. from Brazil, so he was different.
-He stuck out like a sore thumb.
-From a rough area in Fremont, near Decoto Road, Ty dealt with everything from gang violence to drugs.
+In Fremont, Ty watched those around him succumb to gang violence in drugs.

 We all need a place to go to.
 A place where we feel safe and taken care of.
 A place where we feel comfortable.
 It’s important for everyone to find that for themselves.